CedricNtwari/budget-explorer/README.md

   - **Trust and Safety**: The Lighthouse report showed 7 insecure requests related to Cloudinary URLs.
   - **Reason**: Cloudinary hosts our media files, and during development, some images might be uploaded via HTTP.
 These requests are automatically upgraded to HTTPS by Cloudinary.
 However, Lighthouse still flags these as issues.
   - **Production Environment**: In our production environment, all media files are uploaded and served over HTTPS.
 Despite this, the warnings persisted in the Lighthouse report, affecting the best practices score.
-  - **Resolution**: To address this, I ensured that all media uploads in the development and production environments are performed over HTTPS.
-As an admin should be aware of this when uploading media through the admin panel in the development environment.
+  - **Resolution**: To address this, I ensured that all media uploads in both development and production environments are performed over HTTPS.
+Administrators should be aware of this when uploading media through the admin panel in the development environment.
   - **Impact**: These warnings do not affect the security of our application in production but are noted to explain the lower score in the best practices category.

   ### Known Bugs